 Management periodically reviews the Company's provision for income taxes and deferred tax assets and liabilities to determine whether the overall tax estimates are reasonable.
 When management performs its assessments, it may be determined that an adjustment is required.
-These adjustments, if required, may have a material impact on the Company's consolidated financial position and profit or loss.

 Foreign Currency